Maria1709/Boxplot/README.md

 # Definition 1 of percentile

 The nth percentile is the lowest score that is greater than a certain percentage (“n”) of the scores.
 In this example, our n is 25, so we’re looking for the lowest score that is greater than 25%.

+Definition 2: The nth percentile is the smallest score that is greater than or equal to a certain percentage of the scores.
+To rephrase this, it’s the percentage of data that falls at or below a certain observation.
+This is the definition used in AP statistics.
+In this example, the 25th percentile is the score that’s greater or equal to 25% of the scores.

+They may seem very similar, but they can lead to big differences in results, although they are both the 25th percentile rank.
+Take the following list of test scores, ordered by rank: Score 30
+33
+43
+53
+56
+67
+68
+72